omar-saadoun/ae_mdw/README.md

 ## Hosted Infrastructure

-We currently provide hosted infrastructure at https://mainnet.aeternity.io/mdw/ , all examples here are based on it.
+We currently provide hosted infrastructure at https://mainnet.aeternity.io/mdw/ for API endpoints and WebSockets interface, all examples here are based on it.

 **NOTE:** Local deploy with default configuration endpoints **will not** containt `/mdw/` segment on the path.